chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     1. Character Variables (*ⲁ*, *ⲃ*, *ⲅ*, etc. ): Lowercase Coptic letters will represent Character Variables, i.e. indeterminate Characters.
 Subscripts will occassionally be used with Coptic letters to denote Word Variables, (*ⲁ*:sub:`1`, *ⲁ*:sub:`2`, ... )

-The range of a Character Variable is understood to be the Alphabet **Σ** from which it is being drawn.
+Once again, it should be noted when Character Variables are used with subscripts, it is meant to refer to the capacity of a Character Variable to be indeterminate at a *determinate position* within a String.
+Moreover, the range of a Character Variable is understood to be the Alphabet **Σ** from which it is being drawn.

 At this early stage, the formal system needs to introduce a notion of *equality* to make any significant headway.
 There will be a several types of equality defined within the system, but each new layer of equality will be built on top of the primitive notion of *Character Equalty* now introduced in the first preliminary Axiom to the formal system.